Lhomwe Heritage

 9Shirima

-10Muhipiti (meaning “people you cannot understand”)
+10Muhipiti (people you cannot understand)

-14Thakwani (name of a prominent hill)
+14Thakwani (a prominent hill)

-15Marenje (name of a prominent hill)
+15Marenje (a prominent hill)

 16Lolo